-The Clean Energy Research Group (CERG) is a non-profit volunteer-based group associated with Simon Fraser University dedicated to studying the challenges and opportunities for the global transition from fossil fuels to renewable, clean energy systems.
+The Clean Energy Research Group (CERG) is a non-profit volunteer-based group associated with Simon Fraser University (SFU) dedicated to studying the challenges and opportunities for the global transition from fossil fuels to renewable, clean energy systems.

-CERG was created from the Simon Fraser University’s (SFU) Innovation and Development lab (iiDevLab) in 2018 with initial financial support from SFU and Willow Grove Foundation.
-Headed by Dr. Anil (Andy) Hira at SFU, CERG members have a unique combination of technical/engineering, social science/policy, project management, and sustainable community development skills and experience.
+CERG was created from SFU's Innovation and Development lab (iiDevLab) in 2018 with initial financial support from the SFU and Willow Grove Foundation.
+Headed by Professor Anil (Andy) Hira at SFU, CERG members have a unique combination of technical/engineering, social science/policy, project management, and sustainable community development skills and experience.
 We have expertise in energy and climate change; mining and natural resource governance; technology and innovaton; and economic development policies.

 We offer a neutral expert opinion and seek to connect dots and distill lessons to improve policies as well as to help communities.
 We seek to move academic and theoretical discussion into the sphere of practical action and policy decision-making and to improve public knowledge about climate change solutions.

 WHAT WE DO

 CERG offers expert advice to policymakers and the media around the world on climate change and renewable energy and mining policy.

 CERG reaches out to potential global partners for collaborative research and projects.
 CERG’s current focus is to examine policies and projects that promote a just and equitable transition from fossil fuels to renewable energy.
 CERG is particularly interested in working with off-grid comunities, both in Canada and globally, as they often rely upon fossil fuels/biomass for electricity generation.
 CERG can offer short- or long-term training for professionals interested in learning more about renewable energy, from the technical, financial, policy, or social perspectives.